-Venture Capital Funds
+Venture Capital Funds and Loan Funds

-Distributions received by individuals resident in Portugal for tax purposes are subject to final PIT withholding at a rate of 10%.
+Distributions or income resulting from the redemption of units and received by individuals resident in Portugal for tax purposes are subject to final PIT withholding at a rate of 10%.

-In Portugal, distributions received by individuals not resident in Portugal for tax purposes are exempt from PIT, provided that such individuals are not resident in a blacklisted jurisdiction.
-The distributions in such a case are subject to PIT of 10%.
+In Portugal, distributions or income resulting from the redemption of units and received by individuals not resident in Portugal for tax purposes are exempt from PIT, provided that proof of non-residence is submitted in a timely manner and such individuals are not resident in a blacklisted jurisdiction.
+The distributions or the amounts redeemed in such a case are subject to PIT at a final withholding tax of 10%.

 Distributions received by legal entities resident in Portugal are subject to CIT withholding tax (10%) on account of the final tax due.
-The distribution forms part of the taxable profits, and the withholding tax will be credited against the CIT assessed at year end.
+The distribution or the amounts redeemed forms part of the taxable profits and the withholding tax will be credited against the CIT assessed at year end.

-Distributions received by legal entities not resident in Portugal are exempt from CIT provided that:
+Distributions or income resulting from the redemption of units and received by legal entities not resident in Portugal are exempt from CIT, provided that: